 DANCE & MUSIC ENSEMBLE celebrates the jazz tradition as a vital thread in the cultural fabric of African American

-the Company’s mission is to increase awareness of and appreciation for jazz as an American legacy through collaborative
+the Company’s mission is to increase awareness of and appreciation for jazz through collaborative dance and music

-compositions along with the works of Duke Ellington, Miles Davis, John Coltrane and other greats, JazzAntiqua delves deep
+with the works of Duke Ellington, Miles Davis, Nina Simone, John Coltrane and other greats, JazzAntiqua delves deep into

-JazzAntiqua has been recognized with grant awards from the Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Frances E. Williams Artists Grant and
+JazzAntiqua has been recognized with grant awards and support

+from the Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Los Angeles Department of Cultural

 PAT TAYLOR (Artistic Director/Choreographer) blends